rsocket/rsocket/Protocol.md

 Upon receiving a COMPLETE or ERROR, the stream is terminated on the Requester.

 Upon sending a COMPLETE or ERROR, the stream is terminated on the Responder.

-### Request Subscription

-1. RQ -> RS: REQUEST_SUBSCRIPTION
-1. RS -> RQ: RESPONSE*

-or

-1. RQ -> RS: REQUEST_SUBSCRIPTION
-1. RS -> RQ: RESPONSE*
-1. RS -> RQ: ERROR

-or

-1. RQ -> RS: REQUEST_SUBSCRIPTION
-1. RS -> RQ: RESPONSE*
-1. RQ -> RS: CANCEL

-At any time, a client may send REQUEST_N frames.

-Upon receiving a CANCEL, the stream is terminated on the Responder.

-Upon sending a CANCEL, the stream is terminated on the Requester.

-Upon receiving a ERROR, the stream is terminated on the Requester.

-Upon sending a ERROR, the stream is terminated on the Responder.

 ### Request Channel